criteo/criteo-api-java-sdk/sdks/retailmedia_experimental/docs/AnalyticsApi.md

 > AsyncInsightResponse getInsightReportStatus(insightId)

-/experimental/retail-media/insights/{insightId}/status
+/experimental/retail-media/insights/{insight-id}/status

-Returns the status of an async insight
+Returns the current status of an asynchronously generated insight report.
+Poll this endpoint until the  status is &#x60;Success&#x60;, then download the report from the insight output endpoint.

 ### Example